vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/ciara-bujanos.md

 * Why were you proud of this piece of code? because it took me forever to target this and get the toggle going. was exciting when it finally worked!
-Also the second line because I had a problem for a long time where everytime I clicked the folder it was duplicating all the links, took a long time to figure out what I needed to clean to get it to not duplicate.
+Also the second line because I had a problem for a long time where every time I clicked the folder it was duplicating all the links, took a long time to figure out what I needed to clean to get it to not duplicate.

 #### Link to a specific block of your code on Github that you feel not great about